urban yogee fundamental concepts

 Energy

-Back to Fundas for an Urban Yogee Back to previous page
+Back to Urban Yogee Fundas Back to previous page

 Prana is the energy that is the basic building block of all creation, animate life as well as inanimate matter, along with all the forces that power and move them.